-He is often referred to by several names like the ‘’King of Rock & Roll’’ or just ‘’the King’’, but he is most commonly known by one single name ‘’Elvis’’.
-An American singer and actor, and a cultural icon that changed the way people viewed music and were introduced to figuratively, the GOD of rock himself for everyone including the generation of awesome and mind-boggling musicians and icons to follow in the 70s, 80s and so forth.
-Elvis pretty much paved a way for rock music to ever prosper in the commercial scene.
-Many believe that the king was brought down by a cancer and died due to it.
-However, in other records it is said that secret autopsy papers had been hidden by Elvis’s stepmother, Dee Presley, who made a promise to Vernon Presley to take the secret of Elvis overdosing, to their graves.
+He is often referred to by several names like the ‘’King of Rock & Roll’’ or ‘’the King’’, but one name, ‘’Elvis, most commonly knows him’’.
+An American singer and actor and a cultural icon that changed how people viewed music and were introduced to, figuratively, the GOD of rock himself to everyone, including the generation of astonishing and mind-boggling musicians and icons to follow in the 70s and 80s, and so forth.

 Nikhil is musician by choice, writer by profession.
 Currently, studying Bachelors in Hospitality.